Malaysian court upholds ex-premier Najib's graft conviction | Politics

 But the three-member appellate bench said they found no error in the high court's judgement.

-“There is no national interest here, just national embarrassment,'' the judge said.
+"There is no national interest here, just a national embarrassment,'' the judge said.

 It was "clearly a fabrication'' as the money trail clearly showed the funds came from SRC, he said.
 Najib had knowledge of the source of the funds and "dishonestly converted it for his own use,'' the judge added.